 - Does OMERO store data in OME-TIFF/OME-XML format?

-Metadata is stored in a relational database (PostgreSQL) and binary data in an optimized proprietary format in the OMERO binary repository.
+Metadata is stored in a relational database (PostgreSQL) and binary data in the OMERO binary repository, in an optimized proprietary format if you are using OMERO 4, or in its original file format if you are using OMERO 5.
 Export to OME-TIFF is supported.

 - What anonymous data do the OMERO applications collect?

 During the start up of any of our software (bio-formats in ImageJ, importer, insight, webclient, or server) an upgrade check is performed by sending us the following information:

 - operating system details (architecture, version and name)

 - current server or client version

 - your (external) IP address and HTTP header information (this is standard with every web request your browser makes) .

 This information is used to determine if an upgrade is required.
 We also use this information to determine usage statistics, primarily to support grant applications for our work.

 Additionally, when you use the comment or error-feedback feature in our clients you can also send us an optional email address and comment.
 These feedback messages may also contain the full pathname of any file you were having trouble with (such as the path to your image file or client application).